NotNexuss/NodeJS-Project-Hoster/README.md

 ### You can now host your repl on repl.it 24/7 without hacker plan!
 <br>

-# Making it work
+# Node.JS (python below)

 <br>
-Open your main repl file (example: index.js, main.js etc...) and leave a space at the very top of the file, and paste this code in:
+Open your main repl file (example: index.js, app.js, main.js etc...) and leave a space at the very top of the file, and paste this code in:
 <br>
 </br>